 Are you partial to a bit of peer pressure?
 Social media experts around the globe think so.
 Companies like Facebook are staking their future on the idea that a recommendation from a friend is far more trustworthy than one from a flashy marketing message.
 Social media is now playing a huge role in peoples buying decisions, even affecting choices people make in their day to day lives.
 This got me thinking, what would Twitter have me do this Christmas if social consensus guided my decisions?

-Author Archives: Peter Wood
+Posts By: Peter Wood

 I was recently asked about the effects of social media and public outrage.
 Specifically, the question was around Jeremy Clarkson and his ‘oh so controversial’ comments on the BEEB last week.
 You know, the comments that were definitely nothing to do with shifting copies of a Christmas DVD.